jmettraux/Intrigue/README.md

 ### min max
 given a list return the minimum number or the max one respectively.
 If a least one number is inexact, the result will be inexact (Double).

+### alist?
+alist? returns true if its argument is an association list

 ### call
 calls a .NET method on the target atom.